-Blackmagic Design, a provider of video processing and distribution technology has acquired da Vinci Systems, a pioneer in the areas of film coloring and restoration, based in Coral Springs, Fla.
+PORT MELBOURNE, AUSTRALIA: Video processor Blackmagic Design has acquired da Vinci Systems, a specialist in film coloring and restoration based in Coral Springs, Fla.
 Financial terms of the deal were not released.

-“The team for Resolve should be 3-4 times bigger in about two months time and we have a lot of good ideas to work on,” Petty said in an e-mail statement earlier this month.
+“The team for Resolve should be three to four times bigger in about two months time, and we have a lot of good ideas to work on,” Petty said in an e-mail statement about the acquisition.
 “Resolve is just incredible and deserves more resources.”
-Petty said that the company has streamlined its workforce in da Vinci’s Florida facilities and is hiring new engineers as well as rehiring former da Vinci engineers.

 As for Revival, Petty said that it needs a new user interface and extra features and that “it will also have more engineering added to it.”
 He also said that Blackmagic will stop marketing 2K-based systems, focus on marketing Resolve and honor all current support contracts.
 “But we are not going to sign any new ones,” he added.

 Blackmagic Design has a history with da Vinci.
-In 2008, Blackmagic Design Singapore, the company’s sole post production facility, installed a Resolve R250 digital imaging suite and accompanying Impresario control panel and upgraded its da Vinci Resolve RT with the new Resolve R350 as part of a facility expansion and upgrade.
-Petty is a longtime admirer of the company.
+In 2008, Blackmagic Design Singapore, the company’s sole post production facility, installed a Resolve R250 digital imaging suite and accompanying Impresario control panel and upgraded its da Vinci Resolve RT with the new Resolve R350 as part of a facility expansion and upgrade. -- from TV Technology